 In a perfect world, you want the calls with strikes B and C to expire worthless.
 And you want to capture the intrinsic value of the in-the-money call with strike A.

-Butterfly spread options are a relatively low-cost strategy because you’re selling the two options with strike B. Hence why the risk vs. reward can be very tempting.
-Unfortunately, however, the odds of hitting the sweet spot is fairly low.
+Butterfly spread options are relatively low cost because you’re selling the two options with strike B. Hence, the risk vs. reward can be very tempting.
+Unfortunately, however, the odds of hitting the sweet spot are fairly low.

-If money’s on your mind, constructing your butterfly spread with strike B slightly in or out-of-the-money may make it a bit less expensive.
+If money’s on your mind, constructing your butterfly spread with strike B slightly in or out of the money may make it less expensive.
 However, this will put a directional bias on the trade.

-If strike B is higher than the stock price, this would be considered a bullish trade.
+If strike B exceeds the stock price, this would be considered a bullish trade.

 In contrast, if strike B is below the stock price, it is a bearish trade.
-(But for simplicity’s sake, if bearish, puts would usually be used to construct the spread.)
+(But if bearish, puts would usually be used to construct the spread for simplicity’s sake.)

-We kinda have a thing for butterflies around here.
+We have a thing for butterflies around here.